-(3) In the event the Commission makes an affirmative determination of dumping and injury pursuant to an investigation continued under sub-section (1), a price undertaking in question shall continue consistent with its terms and the provisions of this Act.
+(3) In the event the Commission makes an affirmative determination of dumping and injury pursuant to an investigation continued under sub-section (1), a price undertaking in question shall continue consistent with its terms and the provisions of this Ordinance.

-49. Violation of price undertaking. - If a price undertaking is violated or deemed to be violated, the Commission may, subject to the provisions of this Act take expeditious action, which may include immediate application of provisional measures using the best information available.
-In such cases, definitive duties may be levied in accordance with the provisions of this Act on products imported for consumption not more than ninety days before the application of such provisional measures, except that any such retroactive assessment shall not apply to imports entered before such violation of the price undertaking.
+49. Violation of price undertaking.
+If a price undertaking is violated or deemed to be violated, the Commission may, subject to the provisions of this Ordinance, take expeditious action, which may include immediate application of provisional measures using the best information available.
+In such cases, definitive duties may be levied in accordance with the provisions of this Ordinance on products imported for consumption not more than ninety days before the application of such provisional measures, except that any such retroactive assessment shall not apply to imports entered before such violation of the price undertaking.

-PART XIII

-IMPOSITION AND COLLECTION OF ANTI-DUMPING DUTIES
+PART XIII IMPOSITION AND COLLECTION OF ANTI-DUMPING DUTIES

-50. Mandatory imposition of anti-dumping duty.- (1) When the Commission has established the existence of dumping and injury in accordance with the provisions of this Act, it shall, by notification in the official Gazette, impose an anti-dumping duty.
+50. Mandatory Imposition of anti-dumping duty.
+When the Commission has established the existence of dumping and injury in accordance with the provisions of this Ordinance, it shall, by notification in the official Gazette, impose an anti-dumping duty in an amount equal to dumping margin established by the Commission.